Publications

 1. 2024

 3. 63.
 Langarica-Fuentes A, Straub D, Wimmer B, Thompson K, Nahnsen S, Huhn C, et al. Subtle microbial community changes despite rapid glyphosate degradation in microcosms with four German agricultural soils.
 Applied soil ecology.
-2024;198(June):105381.
+2024;198:105381.

 5. 61.
 Fang X, Blanco AEC, Christl I, Le Bars M, Straub D, Kleindienst S, et al. Simultaneously decreasing arsenic and cadmium in rice by soil sulfate and limestone amendment under intermittent flooding.
 Environmental pollution.
 2024;347:123786.